 Moving your business office to a new location can be exciting but challenging.
 It requires careful planning, budgeting, and coordination to ensure a smooth and successful transition.
-In this article, we will provide the tips we have learned while helping companies relocate or renovate for over 30 years, laid out in a step-by-step timeline.
+In this article, we will provide the tips we have learned while helping companies relocate or renovate for over 30 years, laid out in a step-by-step office move checklist and timeline.

 6 to 12 Months Before the Move

 - Choose Your New Location: Choosing the right location for your new office is critical to the success of your business.
 When looking for a new location, consider factors such as location, size, accessibility, and parking.
 You need to ensure that the new space accommodates your immediate business needs and any plans for growth or expansion.